decentralized-identity/didcomm.org/site/content/protocols/conversation/0.1/readme.md

 - `~thread`: (required) object containing details of the conversation/thread.
 Note this decorator is only applicable to DIDComm V1 messaging.
   -  `pthid`: (required) Parent thread identifier.
 If the message is a child of a conversation thread the pthid will uniquely identify which thread is the parent.
   -  `thid`: (optional) Message thread identifier.
 Use of this field denotes that a message request/response pair can be grouped within the larger context of a conversation/thread.
-  -  `goal_code`: (optional) In case this protocol needs to explictly quality the intent to process messages by conversation/thread, perhaps we can the value `conversation`.
+  -  `goal_code`: (optional) In case this protocol needs to explictly qualify the intent to process messages by conversation/thread, perhaps we can define the value `conversation`.
 This is presented as an option compared to defining an entirely new `message_type` (for example, "https://didcomm.org/basicmessage/1.0/conversation" or https://didcomm.org/basicmessage/2.0/conversation)

 DIDComm v1 example: